 You Called Me X, It Must Be Serious: In the latter half of the story, Okabe finally begins addressing Kurisu by her real name instead of any of the half-dozen insane nicknames he's given her.
 She knows right off the bat that whatever he has to tell her is deadly serious.

 You Can't Fight Fate: Once the world has decreed that something will happen, it's going to happen.
 No matter what you do, certain events will take place unless you remove their cause in the past.
 These tend to be the critical events that greatly shape the world such as the birth or death of a person or acquisition of an item that has drastic effects on the world.
+On the other hand, certain critical events are also prevented from happening: Okabe eventually learns that it's impossible for him to die until 2025.

 You Have Failed Me: After Moeka helps Okabe track down FB, Braun executes her for betraying him.
 (Anime only)